oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

    the end-user's password and all of the data protected by that password.

-With OAuth, an end user (resource owner) can grant a printing service (client) access to their protected photos stored at a photo- sharing service (resource server), without sharing their username and password with the printing service.
-Instead, they authenticate directly with a server trusted by the photo-sharing service (authorization server), which issues the printing service delegation- specific credentials (access token).
+With OAuth, an end user (resource owner) can grant a financial management service (client) access to their sensitive transaction history stored at a banking service (resource server), without sharing their username and password with the financial management service.
+Instead, they authenticate directly with a server trusted by the banking service (authorization server), which issues the financial management service delegation-specific credentials (access token).

 This separation of concerns also provides the ability to use more advanced user authentication methods such as multi-factor authentication and even